Content marketing is not the same as sales. For one thing, the goals are different (awareness versus revenue). In addition, the techniques differ.

 Prove your value

 Another way to prove value in your content is to anticipate customer pushbacks and look for ways to counter them.
-Bolster your message here with graphics.
+Bolster your persuasive writing here with graphics.
 Simple comparison charts and quotes from reviews add visual reinforcement.

-Whenever you can, share data to back up your claims.
+Whenever you can, share data in your writing to back up your claims.
 You can write that your running shoes have a 98% customer satisfaction rate, but a reader can dismiss that as meaningless sales talk unless you can prove it.

 Finally, remember more isn’t always better.
 One streamlined, well-told story that demonstrates your overall point is almost always better than many.